 Does Virginia Require Training for Food Handlers?

 While food handler training is recommended in all of Virginia, it's required by select counties or municipalities, especially in the southeastern part of the state.
 One example is Norfolk.

 You should check with your local health department or your employer to learn the exact requirements.
 Often, there are restrictions on where you're allowed to get recognized training, so find out the rules before you sign up for a class.

-Outside of local regulations, some employers will require a food handler card to make sure you understand food safety.
-In other cases, employers will give hiring preference to job candidates with a food handlers license, because that's one less on-the-job training topic they'll have to worry about.
+Outside of local regulations, some employers will require a food handlers card to make sure you understand food safety.
+In other cases, employers will give hiring preference to job candidates with a license because that's one less on-the-job training topic they'll have to worry about.

 When you have the choice, online training can be a convenient and cost-effective solution.
 Just make sure you know the credentials of the training provider you sign up with.
 We recommend a course accredited by the American National Standards Institute (ANSI).

 ANSI is a nationally recognized authority on food safety protocols.
 Accredited courses, like our food handler permit course at Learn2Serve, by 360training, follow the highest standards for food handler training.

 How Long Does a Virginia Food Handlers Certificate Last?